 - Benefiting from enhanced Business Intelligence (BI) insights and demonstrate return on investment (ROI) in channel partners

 But what most vendors fail to appreciate fully is the degree to which channel partners themselves are going to naturally gravitate to vendors capable of adroitly responding to changing business conditions.
 Channel partners are demanding vendors to be able to provide real-time actionable intelligence.
 Vendors that can’t offer this intelligence will soon find themselves unable to provide the level of “partner experience” required.
 The same emphasis that organizations today are putting on customer experience also applies to partners.
 Channel partners that consistently have a better experience working with one vendor versus another, are going to drive more business to that vendor.
 Improving that partner experience begins and ends with channel automation.

 In fact, digital business transformation may be all the rage these days when it comes to buzzwords.
 But the fact is digital business transformation in the channel comes down to automation.
 Vendors that are unable to modernize channel processes will soon find themselves falling behind rivals.
 Before too long that gap will become too big to close.
-Once that happens, vendors will eventually be acquired for pennies on the dollar of their one-time value because their channel became nothing less than antiquated.
+Once that happens, vendors will eventually be acquired for pennies on the dollar of their one-time value.
+Why?
+Because their channel became nothing less than antiquated.